leslie0605/YOLOv8/README.md

 - The YOLOv8 model architecture with CBAM is defined in `models/yolov8n_cbam.yaml`
 - The training process with weight transfer is handled in `train.py`
 - The project uses a unified directory structure for all outputs in the `outputs` folder
-- Data paths are relative, allowing the project to be used on different systems without modification